Genevieve Rumore, RN, BSN

 I am a heart transplant recipient.
 The transplant was needed as a result of Myocarditis.
 It is my desire to create a better understanding and awareness of this disease, which can lead to treatment and avoid the last option of transplant.

-Credentials: Lou Romano is the owner of HomeWell Senior Care, a home health care agency focused on assisted senior citizens with their activities of daily living.
-Since 2005, HomeWell has become a community leader in home health care initiatives and currently provides over 7,000 hours of weekly service throughout Bergen County, New Jersey.
+Credentials: Lou Romano is the owner of HomeWell Cares, a home health care agency focused on assisting senior citizens and others with their activities of daily living.
+Since 2005, HomeWell Cares has become a community leader in home health care initiatives and currently provides over 7,000 hours of weekly service throughout North Jersey.

 Credentials: Dr. Price is a pediatric cardiologist at Texas Childrens Hospital in Houston, TX.
 He is an expert in pediatric heart failure and critical heart disease and has authored or co-authored over 50 publications on pediatric cardiology.
 Most of his clinical time is spent treating heart disease in newborns, infants and children in the cardiac intensive care unit and cardiomyopathy clinic.
-His academicrank is associate professor of pediatrics at Baylor College of Medicine.
+His academic rank is Professor of Pediatrics at Baylor College of Medicine.

 Why did you choose to join the board of the Myocarditis Foundation?